telerik/blazor-docs/components/grid/filter/overview.md

 ### ToolBar SearchBox

-The ToolBar of the Telerik Grid for Blazor includes a [SearchBox]({%slug grid-searchbox%}), that lets users amend filters and search across multiple fields simultaneously.
+The ToolBar of the Telerik Grid for Blazor includes a [SearchBox]({%slug grid-searchbox%}) that lets users amend filters and search across multiple fields simultaneously.

 ### CheckBoxList